teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 published: true
 ---

-You've seen many shows where they pixelate part of an image to scramble it.
+You've seen many shows where they pixelate a part of an image to scramble it.
 Sometimes it's used to hide the more interesting parts in a nude shot.
 This technique is also used to conceal information like numbers on credit cards or license plates.
-When you are reading here, I guess you are thinking that You have to achieve this effect with Photoshop Elements.
+When you are reading here, I guess you are thinking that you have to achieve this effect with Photoshop Elements.
-But I don't think so, I had a way quick and very easy.
-This technique is more easy than Photoshop.
+But I don't think so, I had a quick and very easy way .
+This technique is easier than Photoshop.
 That is Pixelate Javascript Library(PJL).
 It will help you to pixelate any images.
 You needn't use Photoshop or anything for modification.
-I worte this post as step by step guide for anyone who wants to work with this Library.
+I write this post as step by step guide for anyone who wants to work with this Library.
 So let's get started!

 - This is an image before effect.